 • BDL (Banque du Liban) is alleged to have operated a Ponzi-like financial engineering scheme, paying above-market interest to attract deposits while the underlying reserves deteriorated.

 The practical result: Lebanese lost trust in the banking system entirely.
 The economy shifted to cash USD.
-For anyone in Lebanon who has experienced their bank freezing their savings, a self-custody crypto card (like MetaMask - your keys, no bank) carries a meaning that goes far beyond cashback optimization.
+For anyone in Lebanon who has experienced their bank freezing their savings, holding crypto in a self-custody wallet before loading a card carries a meaning that goes far beyond cashback optimization - no bank intermediary stands between your assets and your spending.

 Cost of Living in the "Fresh Dollar" Economy